 Schengen 90/180

 You get 90 days in any rolling 180-day window across 29 countries combined.
-The window moves every day.
+The window moves every day, and overstays can mean fines, removal, or a multi-year Schengen entry ban.

 You get 90 days in any rolling 180-day window across 29 countries combined.
-The window moves every day.
+The window moves every day, and overstays can mean fines, removal, or a multi-year Schengen entry ban.

 Most countries start asking tax-residency questions once you spend 183 days there.
 Some use lower tie-based tests.